-1) Quizzes (20%): Individual open book timed quizzes
+1) Quizzes (30%): Individual open book timed quizzes

-You are expected to complete each quiz individually.
+You are expected to complete each quiz individually at your own convenience within 2 weeks.
 Multiple choice quizzes draw from zoom course discussions and other course material.
 See the course schedule for quiz times and dates.
 Quiz material will come from zoom lectures, assigned readings, our textbook and are open book.
 Quizzes will be conducted on eClass.
-Quizzes are open for 48 hours and once opened you have 2 minute per question to complete each question in sequential order.
+Quizzes are open for 2 modules and once opened you have 2 minute per question to complete each question in sequential order.
 In the event you miss a quiz you must provide proof of technical difficulties.
-The instructor will also seek information technology proof that student was online and experiencing difficulties.
-If no proof is available, the grade will be zero as the student has had the opportunity to complete the quiz within 48 hours.
+The instructor will also seek information technology proof that student was online and experiencing difficulties for the 2 weeks that the quiz was open.
+If no proof is available, the grade will be zero as the student has had the opportunity to complete the quiz within 2 modules.